-Carter Copeland was appointed CAE's Senior Vice President, Global Strategy, in August 2021.
-He is responsible for cultivating strategic plans aimed at driving growth in key areas, as well as optimizing organizational performance.
-He works in partnership with CAE's Executive Management Committee, with a particular focus on the company's growth agenda, as well as areas of resource allocation and organizational design.
-In June 2022, Mr. Copeland took over the responsibility of CAE Healthcare business in addition to his Global Strategy position.
-Additionally, he has responsibility for the ongoing evaluation of CAE's business portfolio and he plays a crucial role in the CAE technology transformation.
+Mr. Copeland was named CAE's Chief Strategy and Performance Officer in July 2024.
+In his role, he is responsible for cultivating strategic plans aimed at driving growth in key areas, as well as optimizing organizational performance.
+He works in partnership with CAE's Executive Management Committee, with a particular focus on the Company's growth agenda, as well as areas of resource allocation and organizational design.
+Additionally, he has responsibility for the ongoing evaluation of CAE's business portfolio and leads enterprise-wide special projects for the Office of the CEO.
+He also oversees CAE's Global Procurement and Supply Management organization, as well as the Structured Finance and M&A function.

-Prior to joining CAE, Mr. Copeland served as the President and cofounder of Melius Research, an independent research, consulting, and data analytics firm focused both on traditional industrial firms as well as emerging industrial technology companies.
+Prior to joining CAE, Mr. Copeland served as the President and co- founder of Melius Research, an independent research, consulting, and data analytics firm.

 Before co-founding Melius, Mr. Copeland was Managing Director and Senior Analyst covering the Global Aerospace and Defense sector for Barclays PLC.
-Prior to Barclays, he held various roles of increasing responsibility in the aerospace and defence research practice at Lehman Brothers.
+Prior to Barclays, he held various roles of increasing responsibility in the aerospace and defense research practice at Lehman Brothers.